(scroll down and there are links to the plan and press release)

-Update 27 November 2018: The planning application is now live on the Cambridge City Council Planning Portal.
-We will be calling for a Development Control Forum, but please take time to respond to the planning application to let the planning committee know why they should refuse consent.
+Update 24 December 2018: A Development Control Forum will be held on 16 January to discuss the planning application.
+Please take time to respond to the planning application to let the planning committee know why they should refuse consent.
 We have set out a number of reasons below.

-We haven’t finished reviewing the plans in detail yet, but on initial inspection, they appear to be little different to what the comments below are based on (and which can be seen on the exhibition boards available on the Bidwells website).
+The plans submitted are very similar to those shown on these exhibition boards available on the Bidwells website.
 An important detail now confirmed is that, during construction (which could take up to two years), access to the (reduced) station car park will be via Devonshire Rd (see below).

 Brookgate has submitted a new planning application (reference 18/1678/FUL) for an ‘aparthotel’ above a multi-storey car park plus a business centre: